CanopyTax/canopytax.github.io/src/content/post/testing-in-production.md

 {{< gist da7355fd4a187655bb1eef31f5ded83b >}}

 Because the code is loaded dynamically, you can intercept the loading mechanism and change the location of your bundle.
-This allows you to set a `localStorage` flag and load the application in production while dynamically changing the bundle to load from my your local machine:
+This allows you to set a `localStorage` flag and load the application in production while dynamically changing the bundle to load from your local machine:

 {{< gist 8309fd0ee938a6b6bb9d845f41c0bffd >}}